Summary

 catecholaminergic polymorphic ventricular tachycardia

-haemodynamically stable non-idiopathic sustained ventricular tachycardia
+hemodynamically stable nonidiopathic sustained ventricular tachycardia

-haemodynamically stable idiopathic sustained ventricular tachycardia
+hemodynamically stable idiopathic sustained ventricular tachycardia

-non-idiopathic: at high risk for ventricular tachycardia or history of sustained ventricular tachycardia/cardiac arrest without identifiable reversible cause
+nonidiopathic: at high risk for ventricular tachycardia or history of sustained ventricular tachycardia/cardiac arrest without identifiable reversible cause

 idiopathic ventricular tachycardia